 Presence of saponins, tannins, cyanogenic glycoside.
 Other phytochemicals are protocatechuric acid, flavonoid glycosides (delphinidin and anthocyanins).
 Hibiscus flowers contain, among others, polyphenols, including anthocyanins, proanthocyanidins, flavonols.

-Extract of Roselle inhibits serum lipids and shows an antiatherosclerotic activity.
-It also have shown other properties in the test tube and in animal studies, such as reducing skin cancer promoted by ultraviolet light, inhibiting herpes simplex virus.
-Several studies have looked at the potential use of hibiscus for male and female fertility.
+Extract of Roselle inhibits serum lipids and shows an antiatherosclerotic activity (prevents or counteracts atherosclerosis).
+It also have shown other properties in the test tube and in animal studies, such as reducing skin cancer promoted by ultraviolet light and inhibiting herpes simplex virus.
+Also several studies have looked at the potential use of hibiscus for male and female fertility.

 Also found it to be less effective than Lisinopril (an ACE inhibitor); the experimental treatment showed therapeutic effectiveness of 65.12%, but it showed 100% tolerability (absence of intense side effects) and safety.

 In vitro studies have shown that Hibiscus sabdariffa L, an ingredient of many herbal tea blends and other beverages, has antioxidant properties.
 In animal models, extracts of hibiscus calyces possess hypocholesterolemic and anti-hypertensive properties.

 Probably it acts to lower blood pressure through being an ACE inhibitor (lowers the activity of the enzyme ACE).
 Roselle also significantly reduced plasma ACE activity and demonstrated a tendency to reduce serum sodium (Na) concentrations without modifying potassium (K) levels.

 Roselle may be as potent as the synthetic drug Captopril (Capoten) in this regard.
 It is also antispasmodic (decreases spasms in the stomach, intestines, and uterus) and work like antibiotics to kill bacteria and worms (anthelmic).

 Roselle is potentially applicable to prevent atherosclerosis in humans due its anti-hyper-lipidemic effect and anti-LDL oxidation.

 It may therefore be useful in the prevention of a number of cardiovascular diseases in which cholesterol plays a major role.